thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

       @return str-length($string-a) < str-length($string-b);
     }

 What's going on here?
-We are basically looping through the characters in each string (`$string-a` and `$string-b`) and looking up location of each in the `$order` list with the Sass `index()` function.
+We are basically looping through the characters in each string (`$string-a` and `$string-b`) and looking up the location of each in the `$order` list with the Sass `index()` function.
 This gives us two numbers that can be compared to see which character goes before the other.
 If the numbers are the same we loop around to the next set of characters, but if they are different we've found which one goes first.

 The `str-compare()` function returns `true` if `$string-a` goes before `$string-b` and `false` if it does not.

 ## Swapping two values

-For the sake of our example, I'm going to implement the sorting function using the [Bubble Sort](http://en.wikipedia.org/wiki/Bubble_sort) algorithm because it's easy to understand (for SassyLists I've chosen [Quicksort](http://en.wikipedia.org/wiki/Quicksort) which is generally faster).
+For the sake of our example, I'm going to implement the sorting function using the [Bubble Sort](http://en.wikipedia.org/wiki/Bubble_sort) algorithm because it's easy to understand.

-Since bubble sort relies on swapping two values in a list we need one more function to make this easy for us:
+Since Bubble Sort relies on swapping two values in a list we need one more function to make this easy for us:

     :::scss
     @function swap($list, $index-a, $index-b) {